Air-cooled Chilled Water PlantPlant

 Figure 1.
 Air-cooled chilled water plant (click on image to enlarge).

-Figure 2 shows an air-cooled chiller providing chilled water to the chilled water loop system and components.
+An air-cooled chiller provides chilled water to the chilled water loop system and components.
+Learn More

 Figure 2.
 Air cooled chiller.